American Canadians

 American Canadians are Canadians of American descent.
 The term is most often used to refer to Canadians who migrated from or have ancestry from the United States.
+This may include people born in the United States who have naturalized as Canadian citizens.
+Many American Canadians hold both US and Canadian citizenship.

 Demography

 According to the 2016 Census, 29,590 Canadians reported American as being their singular ethnicity, while 347,810 reported partial ancestry.